mirthfulchuksha/dtbs/ROADMAP.md

   - MariaDB

 - Neo4j / Cypher
-  We would like to expand on the product to include graph databases.
+  - We would like to expand on the product to include graph databases.
 D3 is perfect for visualising this type of data and for helping the developer to identify patterns.
 Ideally the code editor would support Cypher Query Language and the links would indicate relationships between nodes.

 - Database Integration
+  -

 - Canvas Interactivity
+  - The ability to drag and